Refinancing a Personal Loan

 Gather and Compare Options

 The first step is to do your research on available loans out there.
-Try not to limit yourself to traditional big banks, consider other lenders such as small local banks, credit unions, and online lenders.
+Try not to limit yourself to traditional big banks, consider other lenders such as small local banks, credit unions, and online lenders like Borrowell.
 Once you’ve sought out a few lenders and obtained some offers, compare the options you have.
 When comparing your options, make sure to consider loan rates, loan lengths, and applicable fees.
 Remember to consider your financial situation and goals in order to identify the best option for your personal needs.

 Lenders usually don’t give their best offer up front.
 Once you’ve narrowed down your options, take the opportunity to negotiate with lenders to get an even better deal than what you were initially offered.
 Determine what you want from the lender, such as a lower interest rate, and offer something in return.
 Below are things you can offer the lender as a negotiation tactic.